UbiquityRobotics/learn/doing_more/workstation_setup.md

 ## Using Robot and Workstation Together

-* Once you've got a workstation with Ubuntu and ROS and assuming you are running a Magni you'll want to install the files that support Magni.
-Open a terminal window, login, and type:
+* Once you've got a workstation with Ubuntu and ROS, you should update the Ubiquity software.
+Because you have two ROS systems, you must keep them in sync.
+The instructions below assume you have a Magni.

+To update the workstation, open a terminal window, login, and type:

   `sudo apt install ros-kinetic-magni-robot`

-  *{ Wayne: Isn't this already pre-installed? when you do this you must update both systems cannnot do this in AP mode }*
+Then, in another terminal window, ssh into the robot and perform the update there:

+    `sudo apt install ros-kinetic-magni-robot`

 ## Set environment variables on the workstation